hoodiecrow/ConsTcl/README.md

 ```

 ##### Quasiquote: an aside

-In this and many other macro expanders I use a quasiquote construct to lay out
-how the is to be expanded.
-A quasiquote starts with a backquote (`&grave;`)
-instead of the single quote that precedes regular quoted material.
-A quasiquote
-allows for "unquoting" of selected parts: this is notated with a comma (`,`).
-`&grave;(foo ,bar baz)` is very nearly the same as `('foo bar 'baz)`, except that
-the list structure itself is constant in a quasiquote.
-Anyway, in both cases
-`foo` and `baz` are constants while `bar` is a variable which will be evaluated.
+In this and many other macro expanders I use a quasiquote construct to lay out how the is to be expanded.
+A quasiquote starts with a backquote (``grave;`) instead of the single quote that precedes regular quoted material.
+A quasiquote allows for "unquoting" of selected parts: this is notated with a comma (`,`). ``grave;(foo ,bar baz)` is very nearly the same as `('foo bar 'baz)`, except that the list structure itself is constant in a quasiquote.
+Anyway, in both cases `foo` and `baz` are constants while `bar` is a variable which will be evaluated.
 Like in `do-and` here, a quasiquote serves well as a templating mechanism.
-The
-variables in the quasiquote need to be a part of the environment in which the
-quasiquote is expanded: I use `/define` to bind them in a temporary environment.
+The variables in the quasiquote need to be a part of the environment in which the quasiquote is expanded: I use `/define` to bind them in a temporary environment.

 <table border=1><thead><tr><th colspan=2 align="left">do-and (internal)</th></tr></thead><tr><td>tail</td><td>an expression tail</td></tr><tr><td>prev</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>